ahmadzb/SpacedNotes/README.md

 **Sync Operations**

-For syncing data between multiple devices, the appliction shares log files on free cload storage services and make use of seperating log file between devices through the use of a concept named "ports".
+For syncing data between multiple devices, the appliction shares log files on free cloud storage services and make use of seperating log file between devices through the use of a concept called "ports".
 In order to avoid conflicts between multiple devices modifying the same log files, each device will recieve a unique "port" and create its own log files that are associated with that port.
 Each application instance then executes all the operations in all log files (while only writing to logs associated with one port).
 All the database operations in the application are defined in such a way that multiple execuation of the same operation will not effect the final state of the database.
-As a result, delays in syncing between multiple devices will not effect the final state of the database in any device; operations will all be executed from any device based on the time that the operation was commited.
+As a result, delays in syncing between multiple devices will not effect the final state of the database in any device; operations from a time "t" will all be executed again if a device has an operation on time t that is not executed yet.

 [For further details about sync operations click here](docs/syncoperations.md)